Home » Posts tagged 'criminal justice'

 2. ‘No drug is safe when unregulated and sold by gangsters’.

 The suggestion that unregulated substances and gangsters are inextricably linked to drugs is wrong.
 Indeed, arguably the only thing that connects drugs and gangsters is prohibition.
-Prohibition like it did with alcohol in the 1930s, has spawned gangsters, drugs have not spawned gangsters.
-The present criminal sub-culture that surrounds the illicit drug market has much more to do with fierce law enforcement and prohibition and little to do with the product on sale.
-Unregulated drug markets such as the Silk Road website are not dissimilar in principle to TradeMe or eBay, not ideal and certainly not perfect, but with user reviews, feedback and ratings, it can hardly be described as a market dominated by violence, exploitation and gangsters.
+Prohibition, like it did with alcohol in the 1930s, has spawned gangsters, drugs have not spawned gangsters.
+The present criminal sub-culture that surrounds the illicit drug market has everything to do with fierce law enforcement and prohibition, and little to do with the product on sale.
+Unregulated drug markets such as the Silk Road website are not dissimilar in principle to Amazon, TradeMe or eBay, not ideal and certainly not perfect, but with user reviews, feedback and ratings, it can hardly be described as a market dominated by violence, threat and gangsters.

 3. ‘The answer is to regulate drugs’